VladMinzatu/performance-handbook/wc-go/README.md

 ```

 It's fair to say we didn't break new ground here, but what can we notice in these initial results?
+- First, using `mmap` may feel clever, but it's probably not providing much benefit for our use case (it performs just about the same as reading everything up front).
+In fact, afaik, the original `wc` implementation uses `read()` syscalls to stream through the file in big contiguous chunks.
+Makes sense why that would be the most efficient way to go, when also considering that mmap could incur page faults.
+We'll need to dig into that a bit more.
+- Looking at the time differences between the runs of different `wc-go` variants, it is quite clear to see that there is a significant difference between the variants that perform additional allocations for each line before processing it and those who don't.
+Isn't it more than you'd expect?
+Maybe.
+In any case, interesting to observe if you've programmed in languages that steer you towards instantiating objects very liberally.
+- And why are **all** `wc-go` variants considerably slower than the original?
+I would put that down to the Go runtime overhead and perhaps lack of some other compiler optimizations.
+We'll try to uncover that in more detail as well.